 Catechol-O-methyltransferase (COMT) Inhibitors

-Examples: Comtan (entacapone), Stalevo (levodopa/carbidopa and entacapone), Tasmar (tolcapone)
+Examples: Comtan (entacapone), Ongentys (opicapone),* Stalevo (levodopa/carbidopa and entacapone), Tasmar (tolcapone)

 Catechol-O-methyltransferase (COMT) inhibitors block an enzyme in the body that breaks down levodopa.
 This allows more levodopa to reach the brain, where it is converted to dopamine.
 COMT inhibitors are not effective on their own and must be combined with levodopa.
 Comtan (entacapone) typically is taken with each dose of levodopa, whereas Tasmar (tolcapone) is prescribed three times daily, regardless of how often levodopa is taken.
 Stalevo contains levodopa/carbidopa and entacapone in one pill.